Explore Summer Pharmacy Programs for High School Students

 One option for high school students is to shadow a pharmacist in a local area.
 Job shadowing can provide students with the chance to observe a pharmacist in action and learn about the types of activities that are involved with the profession.
 It can also be useful for students to shadow multiple pharmacists in different settings.
 High school students can inquire about job shadowing with local pharmacies and medical facilities.

 Another possible option to learn about pharmacy involves interviewing a pharmacist or multiple pharmacists.
-Students can learn about the profession by asking question such as:
+Students can learn about the profession by asking questions such as:

 - What was your educational pathway to become a licensed pharmacist?